Hallways

 1

-Student asks for bathroom pass
+Student asks for a bathroom pass

 2